goharbor/harbor/tests/testcases/Group7-Replication/7-13-Endpoints-endpoints-edit.md

 # Purpose

-To verify admin user can edit edpoints.
+To verify admin user can edit endpoints.

 # References: